Origin: Western Cape

-The Cocoa Hill Red 2012 is a youthful yet refined blend of Merlot (42%), Shiraz (38%), Cabernet Franc (14%) and Malbec (6%) which grows in the decomposed red granite soils of Cocoa Hill – a hilltop in the folds of the Stellenbosch Mountain, superbly positioned in prime South African terroir.
+Cocoa Hill Red 2016 is a refined blend of Merlot (36%), Shiraz (34%), Cabernet Sauvignon (14%), Malbec (7%), Cabernet Franc (7%) and Petit Verdot (2%) which grows in the decomposed granite soils of Cocoa Hill – a hilltop in the folds of the Stellenbosch Mountain.

-The wine shows bright fruits on the nose with hints of spice, liquorice and clove.
-The palate shows smooth, pure fruit with refined notes of raspberries, cherries and plum.
-The palate is full, fresh and lively with a dense yet very supple tannin structure and a well-balanced, integrated acidity leaving a persisting finish.
+The wine shows aromas of raspberry, cherry and a hint of eucalyptus.
+The palate shows pure fruit with refined notes of cherry, plum and cranberry.
+The palate is full, fresh and lively with a supple tannin structure and a well-balanced acidity leaving a persisting finish.

 Fermentation and Ageing:

-The wines individually spent approximately 8-12 days in vineyard specific batches for the primary alcoholic fermentation with gentle pump-overs for colour and tannin extraction being performed twice daily.
-The wines then underwent malolactic fermentation providing complexity and fullness.
-Certain batches were carefully barrel matured for 14 months in second fill French oak barrels and a small unoaked component was used to provide a fresh and lively character.
+The components of this blend were fermented separately in vineyard specific batches with pump-overs for colour and tannin extraction being performed five times daily.
+The wine was barrel matured for 14 months in second and third fill French oak barrels and a small un-oaked component was used to provide a fresh and lively character.

 Braised oxtail, Boeuf bourguignon, charcuterie platter and Smoked kudu Carpaccio